MESAHub/mesa-contrib/README.md

 ## Usage

-The `contrib` repo can be used with the current development version of MESA (support was added in r12477-9) by checking out this repo to some directory (e.g. `$HOME/mesa-contrib`) and setting the environment variable `MESA_CONTRIB_DIR` to point there. e.g.
+The `contrib` repo can be used with any version of MESA after r12479 by checking out this repo to some directory (e.g. `$HOME/mesa-contrib`) and pointing the environment variable `MESA_CONTRIB_DIR` there. e.g.

     export MESA_CONTRIB_DIR=$HOME/mesa-contrib